 - While Team Kimba has a fairly diverse lineup more or less by "chance," most of the teams in the Whateleyverse—both the school training teams and the professional super teams—are constructed this way intentionally.
 The philosophy seems to be that you want enough members to have a wide range of powers, but not so many that the group can't be fairly close-knit.
 Team Kimba is actually the biggest team in Team Tactics, with eight members counting Shroud.
 Whateleyverse policy on team lineup seems to be at least a brick, a blaster, and a gadgeteer or devisor, with maybe a speedster and a PDP to round things out, plus a couple more.
 And the more flyers, the better, of course.

-- Captain Planet and the Planeteers: Each Planeteer had a unique power, and some (Heart) were decidedly more useful than others (Fire).
+- Captain Planet and the Planeteers: Each Planeteer had a unique power, and some were decidedly more useful than others in certain situations.

 - Ben from Ben 10 is a one-man example of this, with each of his alien forms having a different power (Fourarms is strong, XLR8 is fast and so on).